GuidesJune 27, 2026

 FAQ

-Do I need to wash baby clothes before birth?
+Do I really need to pre-wash every single new baby outfit?

-Is one wash enough for new baby clothes?
+Is one wash enough to remove chemicals from new baby clothes?

 Duckie App